Smart Ways to Make Money From Home

 Pick Up Local Gigs or Freelance Projects

 If you’re a skilled laborer—or even an experienced hobbyist—you can connect with potential customers on sites and apps like TaskRabbit and Thumbtack.
-When visiting a client’s home or business, be sure to follow social distancing protocols, local public health guidelines and any rules the site is implementing.
+When visiting a client’s home or business, be sure to follow current local safety guidelines and any platform requirements.
 Office professionals, who can search for work outside of their commutable area, can search for freelancing or consulting projects on sites including Fiverr or Upwork.

+Short, skills-based tasks tend to get the most traction on sites like Upwork, Fiverr, and TaskRabbit.
+These platforms make it easier to find freelance projects that fit your schedule and skill set.
 Don’t forget to tap your network.
-One experienced freelancer recommends emailing everyone you know announcing you’re looking for clients.
+Reach out to everyone you know announcing you’re looking for clients.
 You can even offer a finder’s fee for leads that turn into gigs.
 If you’re looking for only a few projects, try scaling back and start with people you think are most likely to connect you with a potential client.

 Start, Expand or Pivot Your Side Hustle

 Been wanting to start your own business?
+With the right plan, it’s possible to start a side hustle or grow your side business with steady, strategic effort.
 Invest a few hours in planning for success with the help of this ten-step guide from the U.S. Small Business Administration, which covers everything from market research to getting a bank account.

 Get Creative

-Don’t forget other income-generating opportunities, especially those the coronavirus outbreak has created.
+And don’t overlook other income-generating opportunities that match your skills.
 Focus on your particular skill set and think of ways to make it profitable.
 Here are a couple of ideas to get you started:

 Don’t undervalue your skills.
 Before you market your services, talk to prospective customers to verify that what you offer solves a problem people are willing to pay to have solved.